fredvinegar/CLEAN-Plus-Plus/README.md

 ### Setting up docker container
 To replicate the experiments, you need to create a container with CLEAN++ installed.
-Therefore execute the following commands.
+Therefore execute the following commands from the root of the repository.

 ```bash
 docker build -t=cleanpp --progress=plain .